Lizzd/video-stitching-project3/README.md

 ```

 - To predict the midframe of the video and calculate the RMSE of difference with the Homography calculated from SIFT and Superglue.
-- You can put your video in Rmse_analysis/video
+- You must put your video in Rmse_analysis/video
+- `<anme of the video>` should only be the name without the file extension.
 ``` python
 cd Rmse_analysis
 python mid_predict_H_Rmse.py <name of video>